 DoNotPay Can Deal With Almost Any Problem on Your Behalf

-The world’s first robot lawyer was designed to sort out various problems for you.
+The world’s first AI Consumer Champion was designed to sort out various problems for you.
 From finding lost money, putting in claims on your behalf, to managing all your subscriptions and memberships on your behalf, the DoNotPay app is there to make your life easier.

 - Getting refunds or chargebacks from companies